daneshvar-amrollahi/JomeBazaar/README.md

-An online shop written with C++ and HTML
+An online shop written with in C++/HTML/CSS

 AI: Detecting inappropriate comments using Naive Bayes algorithm.